Octavius-Dante/Arthelais/ex_37/Readme.md

 </br>

-*Go to T-code SICF and search for the ui5 service name we used during our app deployment - ZZJUNE*
+*Go to T-code SICF and search for the ui5 service name we used during our app deployment - ZZ_29062024*

 </br>